 Wealth is flowing from one country to another through millionaire migration as a result of instability, war and political crisis.
 The Russia’s war on Ukraine has had a big impact on wealthy individuals who seek to protect their wealth abroad.

-According to the latest Q2 data by Henley, Russia, India and China have lost thousands of millionaires who will likely to leave the country.
+According to Henley, India, UK and China have lost thousands of millionaires who will likely to leave the country.
 The UAE, Australia are some big winners in attracting affluent people.
 The UAE, Turkey has welcomed russian investments despite international sanctions.
-Nine of the top 10 countries for high-net-worth-individual inflows in 2022 host formal investment migration programs and actively encourage foreign direct investment in return for residence or citizenship rights.
+Nine of the top 10 countries for high-net-worth-individual inflows host formal investment migration programs and actively encourage foreign direct investment in return for residence or citizenship rights.
 Countries that attract HNWI individuals tend to be robust growth, with low crime rates, competitive tax rates, and excellent business opportunities.

 |10.
 New Zealand||800|